Life is mysterious and magic, and we are always trying to find that shortcut, but there are none.

 I am reading "how will you measure your life".

-One of the chapters talk about on deliberate planning and serendipity.
+One of the chapter talks about deliberate planning and serendipity.

 It is a topic that hits home.

-and can be suitable ways of building a career and outside when applied.
+They can be suitable for building a career and outside when applied right.

 My experience is a tad different.

-At different points in life, you need to work on a specific swim lane, and keep your head down.
+At times, you need to work on a specific swim lane, and keep your head down.

-Be deliberate on that swim lane, while keeping yourself open.
+Be deliberate on your swim lane, while keeping yourself open.

 We build career and life over long periods.